EnterpriseDB/tpa/docs/src/tpaexec-update-postgres.md

 5. Finally, mark the server as "ready" again to receive requests through haproxy.

-BDR logical standby or physical replica instances are updated without any haproxy or pgbouncer interaction.
+PGD logical standby or physical replica instances are updated without any haproxy or pgbouncer interaction.
 Non-Postgres instances in the cluster are left alone.